Revolut Metal Card Review – Is it Worth it?

 Revolut Premium vs Metal

-To round this up, here are the main differences to the Revolut Premium card which costs £6.99 per month.
+To summarize, here are the main differences to the Revolut Premium card, which costs £6.99 per month.

-- ATM withdrawals free only up to £400 per month (afterward 2% fee)
+- No-fee ATM withdrawals only up to £400 per month (afterward 2% fee)

 - No cashback

 - No concierge service (I have never used this feature)

 I have criticized the support of digital banks quite a lot in recent years.
 Revolut was no exception.
 It is, however, good to see how it evolved over the past few months.

 You can certainly feel the difference between the support you get as a standard card user compared to the support that comes with the Revolut Metal card.
 Troubleshooting is much more efficient now.

 Recently we had to leave the Philippines by emergency due to the upcoming lockdown that was put on Manila.
 We had to change our travel plans and I booked our flights last minute on our way to the airport.

 The internet connection was quite bad, and the Philippine Airlines charged me twice for the same flight.
 I requested a refund from the airline; however, even after five weeks, the airline wasn’t able to handle it so I tried tackling this issue via Revolut with a charge-back application.

 Revolut proposed a quick solution and the charge-back was accepted.
 Now I am waiting to get my £500 back.
 I will share the outcome with you as soon as this is resolved.
 Revolut said it can take up to 45 days.